gast04/teststation_dvo/docs/technical_description.md

-# Scalable Mobile TestStation Infrastructure
+# Scalable Mobile TestStation Architecture & Infrastructure

 In software development, comprehensive testing is curcial.
 For mobile, a wide variety of devices and emulators is needed to ensure the developed application is compatible and functions flawlessly on as many platforms and devices as possible.